 18. Almay Clear Complexion Liquid Makeup

 The hypoallergenic Almay Clear Complexion foundation clears up pimples while it hides them from view.
 It contains salicylic acid to destroy the bacteria that causes acne.
-And the lightweight formula doesn’t leave your skin flaky, cakey, or dry.
+And the lightweight formula doesn’t leave your skin flaky, cakey.
 If your skin is extra sensitive, try setting the foundation with Almay’s Clear Complexion Pressed Powder.

 19. Oxygenetix Oxygenating Foundation

 It’s called the Oxygenating Foundation, but this makeup from Oxygenetix started as a treatment for burn patients.
 It doesn’t even contain water.
 Instead, it uses aloe vera juice and a patented matrix called Cerevisiae.
 The matrix heals skin with Vitamin E and clears up pimples with 2% salicylic acid.

 Like many other foundations, this one has SPF 25 to filter out UV rays.
 And it does not contain oils, preservatives, or a fragrance.
 Its lightweight coverage stands up to sweat and lasts all day long.